-1: Engage 2: Co onsult 3: Inform Timeline of Processes At pre-application Refere submission of At submission of Consultation Determination of Planning Application During Construction Documents submitted by Applicant Early Engagement Strategy (EES) Engagement Summary (ES) Equalities Impact Assessment (EQIA) Updated Engagement Summary (ES) (where further engagement has been undertaken) Construction Management Plan secured by condition or 5.106 Role of Developer Arrange a pre-application meeting with the council (Not compulsory, but recommended).
-Prepare EES and send to Planning Officer to review.
+1: Engage 2: Co nsult 3: Inform Timeline of Processes At pre-application stage Before submission of planning application At submission of planning application Consultation Determination of planning application During construction Documents submitted by applicant Prepare an Early Engagement Strategy (EES).
+Make EES publicly available and share with Ward councillors.
+Engagement Summary (ES) Equalities Impact and Needs Analysis (EINA) Updated Engagement Summary (ES) (where further engagement has been undertaken) Construction Management Plan secured by condition or S.106 Role of developer Arrange pre-application meetings with the Council.
+A Planning Performance Agreement is recommended but not compulsory.
+As part of the pre-application process prepare an EES and send to the Planning Officer to review.
+Make the final version of the EES publicly available prior to the submission of the planning application.
 Undertake engagement activities with the community and relevant stakeholders.
-Prepare and submit requried documents with planning application .
+Prepare and submit required documents with planning application.
 If further engagement is undertaken post-submission, submit an updated version of the ES with evidence of further engagement.
 Respond to local stakeholder concerns and feedback in a timely manner throughout construction.
-Role of Planning Officer Assess and provide feedback on the submitted EES.
+Role of planning officer Assess and provide feedback on the submitted EES.
 Confirm the required DCC processes.
-Review submitted documents to ensure suffiient engagement has been undertaken.
+Review submitted documents to ensure sufficient engagement has been undertaken.
 If insufficient engagement, request developer undertakes further engagement.
 Comply with legal requirements for consultation.
-Give a summary of engagement undertaken in officer report.
+Give a summary of the engagement undertaken in officer report.
 Assess whether the developer has given due regard to the needs of those with protected characteristics.
-Opportunities for Residents Engage and participate in engagement meetings.
+Opportunities for residents Engage and participate in engagement meetings.
 Provide comments to developers and planning officers.
 Attend or speak at Planning Committee Contact developer to report issues.